Timeline of Today's Major Currencies. Even Bitcoin.

 Go top to read about England's earlier coins.

 In England in 1489, King Henry VII issued a large gold coin, the English Sovereign, weighing 15.55 grams and minted in 23 carat i.e. 95.83% fine.
-It was valued at £1 sterling, 20 shillings of 12 heavy pennies of 1 gram of silver, 240 grams at 92.5% fine a value gold-to-silver of about 14.9 to one.
-Over the following 115 years, the silver content in pennies and shillings then steadily decreased by government policy as England showed its preference when making trade payments for using gold, and its preference when it came to receiving payment, for silver.
+It was valued at £1 sterling, 20 shillings of 12 heavy pennies of 1 gram of silver, 240 grams at 92.5% fine a gold-to-silver value of 14.9 to one.
+During the reign of Henry VIII, his Great Debasement in 1544-1551, saw the amount of precious metal in new gold and silver coins reduced by as much as 80%.
+Not fixed until Queen Elizabeth I.

-Thus the heavy gold Sovereign became an international standard that increased in value to 30 shillings by about 1550, until discontinued in 1604 in the reign of King James.
-The 5.2 grams gold English coin called an Angel-Noble escalated in a similar way in value from 80 pennies (6s 8d) in 1464 to be worth 10 shillings.
-In the reign of Queen Elizabeth, the silver shilling coin was issued with just 6 grams of sterling silver (5.55 grams fine), and a new 10 grams gold coin worth £1, was minted in 22 carat (91.67% fine) a value of gold-to-silver of about 12.1 to one.
-This latter coin was called a "Unite" after 1604, and continued until 1662, rising in value, when it was replaced with the 8.385 grams Guinea coin (7.688 grams fine) and a value of gold-to-silver of about 14.44 to one.
-The Guinea's value fluctuated over the years from 20 to 30 shillings and back down to 21 shillings and sixpence by the start of King George I's reign.
+Thus Henry VII's gold Sovereign, an international standard, increased in value to 30 shillings by 1558 until discontinued in 1604 in the reign of King James I. The 5.2 grams gold English coin called an Angel-Noble escalated in a similar way in value from 80 pennies (6s.8d) in 1464 to be worth 10 shillings.
+In 1560 Queen Elizabeth I issued the first milled shilling with 6 grams of sterling silver (5.55 grams fine) and other milled coins until 1572, plus a 10 grams gold coin worth £1, minted in 22 carat (91.67% fine), a gold-to-silver value of 12.1 to one.
+This latter coin was called a "Unite" after 1604, continuing until King Charles II.

-The Gold Standard: In 1717, the Guinea's value was officially "fixed" at 21 silver shillings by Sir Isaac Newton, the "master" of the Royal Mint and a value of gold-to-silver of 15.16 to one.
-A declaration of government guaranteed exchange, in silver or gold, it increased the popularity of Bank of England banknotes, making the Bank of England a bankers' bank.
+The Gold Standard: In 1717, under Sir Isaac Newton, "master" of the Royal Mint, the shilling's value was "fixed" by Parliament with the guinea set at 21/- a gold-to-silver value of 15.16 to one.
+A law of government guaranteed exchange in silver or gold, it made the Bank of England a bankers' bank.

 Israel / Palestine and Turkey (from 1688)